mitotic/pinafore-curated/docs/MahootUserGuide.md

 </em>
 </p>

 ### Digest editions

 This feature is inspired by newspapers, where you get information every morning from reporters and columnists, nicely organized into sections like Politics, Sports, Opinion etc. Treating some of your followees as columnists, this features allowes you to digest their posts into different sections and view them at the same time, like an edition of the newspaper.

 You don't have to wait a whole day to read a new digest edition in your feed.
-As shown in the Experimental settings menu above, you can schedule one or more local times (``hh:mm``) when you wish to display digests or "editions" of selected posts from your timeline.
+The ``Digest edition time(s)`` option (see Experimental settings above) allows you to schedule one or more local times (``hh:mm``) when you wish to display digests or "editions" of selected posts from your timeline.
 For example, you can choose to have a *Morning Edition* displayed at 08:00.
-At this time, you can specify a list of user handles in the text area below.
-All posts from the specified users will be collected and displayed in the next "edition" (excluding posts that are dropped by the Mahoot algorithm).
-You can append a hashtag to the user handle to create sections within each edition, as shown in the screenshot below.
-More sophisticated ways to create editions will come later.
+The ``Username#tags for auto digest`` option allows you to specify a list of usernames whose posts will be collected and automatically displayed in the next "edition" (excluding posts that are dropped by the Mahoot algorithm).
+You can append a hashtag to the username to indicate which section within each edition their posts should be shown.
+(More sophisticated ways to create editions will be considered.)

 *Note*: At this time, you will need to refresh the web page to see the most recent edition.
+Empty editions will appear as a a thick line.

 <p align="center">
 <img src="https://raw.githubusercontent.com/mitotic/pinafore-mahoot/master/docs/images/MahootEdition1.png"